Matlal033/Project_DDQN_Banana_Navigation/Report.md

 ### Plot of rewards

-The algorithm and hyperparameters used solved for an average reward of at least +13 over 100 episode starting in **499 episodes**.
+in **499 episodes**, the game was solved by achieving an average reward of at least +13 over 100 episodes.

 ![](Figure_1.png)